tetrateio/dmz-workshop/03-Security/README.md

     private: dmz
 ```

 We now have some sensible security policies applied to our Secure Application(s).
-Next, lets introduce some VM-based workloads into the global mesh.
+Next, let's introduce some VM-based workloads into the global mesh.